 - 1. Close ALL burner valves, controls and pilot light valves. - 2.
 Open main valve on LP container slowly to avoid fast rush through excess flow valve causing "gas freeze."
 Should you experience a gas "freeze-up," close main valve and wait 15 minutes before trying again. - 3.
 Listen carefully as gas begins to flow.
 If "hissing" is heard for more than one or two seconds, close valve and search for leak. - 4.
-Light appliances as needed and directed in appliance chapter.
+Light appliances as needed and directed in the supplied information.

-WARNING: Portable fuel-burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
-The use of this equipment inside the recreational vehicle may cause fires or asphyxiation.
+WARNING: Portable fuel-burning equipment, including wood and charcoal grills and stoves, should not be used inside the recreation vehicle.
+The use of this equipment inside the recreation vehicle may cause fires or asphyxiation.

-Checking for Leaks
+Checking For Leaks